Are Asian specialists excluded from the program?

 Is the stipend sufficient for a Scholar in Asia, given the cost of living now found in many Asian capitals?

-Yes.
-In addition to a monthly stipend and a cost-of-living adjustment according to the US Department of State's Cost-of-Living Index, we provide a housing allowance to Scholars living in high-rent areas.
-Scholars should be able to live comfortably without recourse to personal savings or other income sources, regardless where they are placed.
+Yes, stipends are based on a three-tier system taking into account the U.S. Department of State's Cost-of-Living Index and housing costs for each country.
+Scholars should be able to live comfortably without recourse to personal savings or other income sources, regardless of where they are placed.

-No. Awards made in February of one year are only available to the recipients for the program year commencing in the summer of the same year.
-Similarly, participation for less that the full term of the program is not permitted.
+No. Awards made in January of one year are only available to the recipients for the program year commencing in the summer of the same year.
+Similarly, participation for less than the full term of the program is not permitted.
 Each Scholar is expected to participate fully from the orientation program in late June to the wrap-up meeting in Asia in July of the following year.